magmukendi/my100daysOfCode.v.2/README.md

 ## Day 71/100 August 15th 2022:

 **Today's Progress**: I revisited Redux.
 Reviewd how to use redux store.

-And redux action.
-How to define redux action creators.
+And redux action: A redux action is just an object with type

+How to define redux action creators: In order for use the define a redux action creator. we just need to define a function that return an action,

 **Thoughts**:
 **Link to work**: